ewallace/ewallace.github.io/manual/_posts/2026-01-07-meetings-overview.md

 * We don’t care how much you have done (everyone knows you have done a lot) - we all want 5 minutes of interesting scientific discussion.
 * Because the group is big, we will be keeping strictly to time and cutting off after 5 minutes.
 With a 1-minute warning.
 * Any questions, ask around.

+We found one-slide meetings work well when the group is bigger.
+More recently we've found "few slide" meetings good where multiple people can present.
+Here It's encouraged to start with one or more slides of context before one or more slides of data.
+Your context could include the question you're asking and a sketch of the experimental/compuational design to ask that questions.

 Claus Wilke’s blogpost, [share your preliminary work with other people](https://serialmentor.com/blog/2014/7/8/share-your-preliminary-work-with-other-people-even-if-you-think-its-crap), gives an eloquent perspective.